MetPX/sarracenia/doc/sr_post.1.rst

   If a file is posted in several blocks, the posting order is randomized so that the subcriber receives them out of order.
+  It also randomizes the checksum algorithm used for posting.

 [-rc|--reconnect]
 -----------------